 In traceability, it is necessary to collect and record information from each process indicating when, where, and by whom a given product was created.
 Installing a handheld computer system makes it possible to automatically assign date information, which easily realizes traceability.

 Eliminate mistakes and missed information in handwritten data

 When performing management with handwritten information in ledgers or something similar, the possibility of problems such as operators forgetting to record data and operators making mistakes in recording data cannot be eliminated.
 However, these problems can be eliminated with barcodes or 2D codes.

 At manufacturing worksites, managing the information of all the components and products has an enormous cost and takes a large effort.
 However, barcodes or 2D codes can be used to easily assign this information.
 Because the data is digital, it can be managed easily.
 It is also easy to perform traces on various units such as units of items, warehousing dates, lots, and best-before dates.

 Easily trace forward and trace back

-The data collected with handheld mobile computers is stored on a PC or server, so information can be searched for and viewed easily.
+The data collected with handheld computers is stored on a PC or server, so information can be searched for and viewed easily.
 This makes it possible to trace forward and trace back quickly.